aws/aws-fpga/hdk/cl/examples/Getting_Started_With_CL_Examples.md

 By following the example CLs, a Developer could understand how to interface to the AWS Shell of the FPGA, compile design source code to create an AFI, and load an AFI from the F1 instance for use.

-# Follow these steps to create an AFI from one of the CL example:
+# Step by step guide how to create an AFI from one of the CL example:

-As a pre-requested to building the AFP, the developer should have an instance/server with Xilinx vivado tools and license.
+As a pre-requested to building the AFI, the developer should have an instance/server with Xilinx vivado tools and license.
 The "FPGA Developer AMI" provided free of charge on AWS Marketplace will be an ideal place to start an instance from.
 See the README.md on the AMI for the details how to launch the FPGA Developer's AMI, install the tools and set up the license.

 **NOTE:** *steps 1 through 3 can be done on any server or EC2 instance, C4/C5 instances are recommended for fastest build time*

+**NOTE:** *You can skip steps 0 through 3 if you are not interested in the build process.
+Step 4 through 6 will show you how to use one of the predesigned AFI*

-### 1. Download and configure the HDK to the source directory on the instance.
+### 0. Download and configure the HDK to the source directory on the instance.

         $ git clone https://github.com/aws/aws-fpga
         $ cd aws-fpga
         $ source hdk_shell.sh

-### 2. Pick one of the examples and move to its directory
+### 1. Pick one of the examples and move to its directory

 There are couple of ways to start a new CL: one option is to copy one of the examples provided in the HDK and modify the design files, scripts and constrains directory.